/>

 HDE Principles of Action

-CECONOMY has signed the uniform principles of action of the German Retail Association (HDE) and is thus committed to responsible, sustainable action.
-In five guiding principles, the HDE defines the common understanding of the social role as entrepreneur, supplier, partner and employer.
+CECONOMY has signed the standardised principles of action of the German Retail Association (HDE) and is thus committed to responsible, more sustainable action.

 Learn more (German)